 Some high street travel insurance companies will give you medical insurance as long as you have a certificate from your doctor saying you are fit enough to travel.
 But many others will only insure you for treatment or emergencies unrelated to your cancer.
 So you can get travel insurance, but if you need treatment as a result of the cancer, you will have to pay for it yourself.

 There are some insurance companies specialised in policies for people with pre existing medical problems.
+You can read about these further down the page.
 To be sure that you are covered for any emergency medical problems while travelling, even if those problems are because of your cancer, you will need a policy that says in advance they will cover you for this.
 As long as you have told the insurance company about the cancer when you apply for the cover, and they have knowingly taken the risk, they must pay according to the policy.

 Whether you can get insurance, and the cost,will depend on the type of cancer that you have had.
 When you apply for travel insurance, be prepared for questions about your cancer diagnosis, the treatment and your outlook (prognosis).
 Most companies will also ask what the stage and grade of your cancer was when you were diagnosed.
 So if you don't know, be sure to ask your consultant before you buy the policy, or you may have difficulty making a claim later on.
 You will also be asked about any follow up care you are having.